Data Protection, Privacy and IT Security Notice

 What information do we collect?

-a. non-personal information such as IP address (the location of the computer on the internet), pages accessed and files downloaded using Google Analytics.
-This helps us to determine the number of individuals using the Tool, how many people visit on a regular basis, which pages are most popular, and which pages are least popular.
+i. the IP address of the computer used to access the Tool (the location of the computer on the internet), pages accessed, and files downloaded, analysed using Google Analytics.
+This helps us to determine the number of individuals using the Software, how many people visit on a regular basis, which pages are most popular, and which pages are least popular.
 This information doesn't tell us anything about who users are or where they live, it simply allows us to monitor and improve our service.

 b.
-Organisational information provided freely by the tool user such as the business name, business email address, business/user type and other demographics, and through interactions with tool content including:
+Organisational information provided freely by the Tool user and through interactions with Tool content such as name, business email address, user department and other demographics, including:

 - selection, ranking and status of Issues and Actions;

-- user-submitted content related to personalised Issues and Actions;
+- user-submitted content related to customised Issues and Actions;

-The information is needed to provide users with their personalised Action Plan and also enables us to conduct research.
-This both supports the provision of the tool (by providing stakeholder information to the tool provider) and also enables us to improve our Tool content in future.
+The information is needed to provide users with their customised Action Plan and also enables us to conduct research on the actions being taken by tool users.
+This both supports the provision of the Tool (by providing stakeholder information to the Tool provider) and also enables us to improve our Tool content in future.
+We do not conduct profiling or automated decision making on the basis of supplied data.

 How is the information used?